legal resources necessary to hold negligent facilities accountable.

 The LPN “who was at the nurse’s station said that the resident ‘is on isolation for Clostridium difficile [a highly contagious bacterial infection typically found in nursing homes] and anyone going inside needs to wear the isolation gown.’
 The surveyor made [the LPN] aware of two female visitors sitting inside [the highly contagious resident’s] room without PPE, and at this time [the LPN said], ‘I guess I need to go educate them on using the PPE.’”

 Was your loved one the victim of mistreatment, abuse or neglect while living at Windsor Estates Nursing and Rehabilitation Center?
 If so, contact the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Country Club Hills.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Country Club Hills.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our attorneys represent clients who have been harmed through nursing home abuse by nursing staff and caregivers.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.